 The Kunsthalle Karlsruhe’s Art Library is one of Germany’s largest museum libraries open to the public.
 It is founded on the private book collection of Margravine Caroline Luise of Baden (1723-1783).

-The library’s holdings currently run to over 150,000 volumes and include monographs, catalogues and booklets, as well as audio-visual and electronic resources.
+The library’s holdings currently run to 160.000 volumes and include monographs, catalogues and booklets, as well as audio-visual and electronic resources.
 In addition the library presides over more than 1000 different magazines and periodicals, with 250 titles constantly updated through active subscriptions.